Updated: May 23

-Brothers and sisters, it was this very realization that lead me to Torah observance and discovering my true identity.
+It was this very realization that led me to Torah observance and discovering my true identity.
 If you never heard the anti-messiah called the man of lawlessness, you’re not alone, in fact, all my years in mainstream Christianity I never heard that title for him.
-It wasn’t till I started reading my Bible for myself that I discovered this, which is why I stress for each and everyone of you to do your own research and take the time to read your Bible.
+It wasn’t till I started reading my Bible for myself that I discovered this, which is why I stress for every one of you to do your own research and take the time to read your Bible.

 If you’ve been with Red Pill Christianity for a bit, then you have more than likely read this next verse about 10 times but it’s important!
 Plus, people that are new need to know this truth as well.

 “Everyone who sins breaks the law; in fact, sin is lawlessness.”
 (1 John 3:4) NIV